astroprofsmith/intromodern.github.io/_sources/c14applGR.md

 would be like inflating a basketball.
-The most important insight here is that such a change would make all the physical distances between all sets of two points on the surface of the sphere to get larger, while the co-moving coordinates didn't change.
+The most important insight here is that such a change would make all the physical distances between all sets of two points on the surface of the sphere to get larger, while the co-moving coordinates wouldn't change.

 If two ants were sitting on the inflating basketball, each ant would see the other moving away from it, while each ant could measure itself to be remaining still.
 If the ants were to try to ask each other where the center of the universe is, they would not be able to comprehend the answer.
-The surface of a basketball has not center, and the center of the growing basketball is away in the third dimension, which the two-dimensional ants cannot comprehend or measure.
+The *surface* of a basketball has no center, and the center of the growing basketball *volume* is away from the ants into the third dimension, which the two-dimensional ants cannot comprehend or measure.
 They could extrapolate their expansion back in time, and infer that at some time in the past, everything in their basketball universe must have been in the same place, but that place no longer exists in the time when they are making their measurements.

+[Need an animation of expanding basketball and ants]

 Hubble Law and intepretation of redshift.